protontypes/open-sustainable-technology/README.md

 - [OpenEMS](https://github.com/OpenEMS/openems) - Open Source Energy Management System.
 - [eemeter](https://github.com/openeemeter/eemeter) - An open source python package for implementing and developing standard methods for calculating normalized metered energy consumption and avoided energy use.
-- [OperatorFabric](https://github.com/opfab/operatorfabric-core) - OperatorFabric is a modular, extensible, industrial-strength and field-tested platform for use in electricity, water, and other utility operations.
+- [OperatorFabric](https://github.com/opfab/operatorfabric-core) - is a modular, extensible, industrial-strength and field-tested platform for use in electricity, water, and other utility operations.
 - [energy-sparks](https://github.com/Energy-Sparks/energy-sparks) - an open source application that is designed to help schools improve their energy efficiency.